Parkside Academy, Willington, gets World Class status for second time

 The award last three years before the schools are reassessed and reaccredited.

-The school is thrilled that the award provides parents and carers with another illustration of the exemplary education provided at Parkside Academy’s well as the confidence that their children are being provided with the best possible educational experience.
+The school said it was thrilled that the award provides parents and carers with another illustration of the exemplary education provided at Parkside Academy’s well as the confidence that their children are being provided with the best possible educational experience.

 World Class Schools is an organisation that recognises schools for their achievement, it’s a non-profit organisation.